 If you’re already beyond the first four to six months of twin parenting, how did you sleep train two babies in the same crib or in the same room?

 Thanks to Alexis Dubief for participating in Twins Week with her advice for sleepy parents.
-After two sleepless babies put her through the wringer, she used her professional skills as a researcher to pull the most current medical and academic research on newborns, babies, and sleep to provide evidence-based practical solutions to tired families.
+Aftersleep training twins of her own, she used her professional skills as a researcher to pull the most current medical and academic research on newborns, babies, and sleep to provide evidence-based practical solutions to tired families.